Askeran17/footbrazil/README.md

 	3. Click the code button, select which one you want to clone with (HTTPS, SSH or GitHub CLI) and copy the link shown.
  	4. Open the terminal in a code editor and change the current working directory to a location of your choice to use for the cloned directory.
 	5. Type 'git clone' in the terminal, paste the link that you copied in step 3 and then press enter.

+## Credits

+I was inspired by the "I Think Therefore I Blog" and "Flask Framework" Rosie project at the Code Institute.
+So I partially took the code from each project.

+### Content

+- All content for the site was written by myself.

+- The icons was taken from Font Awesome [Font Awesome](https://fontawesome.com/)

+### Media

+- The images in site I took from open source, i.e. google.